chanchantang/StrokeWatch/README.md

-# Stroke Susceptibility Prediction
+# Stroke Susceptibility Prediction Using Five Machine Learning Models - StrokeWatch
-# SFU CMPT 340 Project Template -- Replace with project title
-This repository is a template for your CMPT 340 course project.
-Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.

 Add a 1-2 line summary of your project here.